 ‘Dare you enter’

 Berberian Sound Studio is a 2012 British horror film written and directed by Peter Strickland.
-It stars Toby Jones and features a low key soundtrack by British alternative rock band Broadcast.
+The movie stars Toby Jones and features a low key soundtrack by British alternative rock band Broadcast.

 In the 1970s, a middle-aged British sound technician named Gilderoy (Toby Jones) travels from his home (where he still lives with his mother) to Italy to work as a foley artist on ‘The Equestrian Vortex’, a gruesome supernatural giallo horror movie in the tradition of the works of Mario Bava, Dario Argento and Lucio Fulci.